Why was APIS developed?

 Cross-cutting dimensions, including: Demographic Groups; Beverage Types; Penalties, Liabilities, and Incentives; Special Jurisdictions; and Other Dimensions.

-Researchers, especially those new to the alcohol policy field, can examine the APCS to gain an appreciation of the nature and scope of alcohol policies and the specific issues these policies address.
+Researchers, especially those new to the alcohol policy field, can examine the APT to gain an appreciation of the nature and scope of alcohol policies and the specific issues these policies address.

 What will I find in the section of the APIS Web site titled APIS Policy Topics?